96boards/documentation/ConsumerEdition/DragonBoard-410c/Installation/README.md

 Stand alone DragonBoard 410c will ship with the Android image.
 If the DragonBoard 410c is purchased as part of a kit, it may have a different pre-loaded operating system.

-This guide will help you choose and install an operating system on your DragonBoard 410c.
+This guide will help you choose and install an operating system and installation method on your DragonBoard 410c.

 To appropriately follow this installation guide you will need to: